Shear viscoelasticity in anisotropic holographic axion model: Discussion and outlook

 \section{Discussion and outlook}

-In this paper, the shear viscoelasticity of an anisotropic holographic axion model with broken translations has been investigated.
-We find that a positive shear modulus emerges when the translational symmetry in space are entirely broken spontaneously.
-Furthermore, the ratio of viscosity to entropy density, $\eta/s$, is always suppressed no matter the translations as well as the rotations are broken explicitly or spontaneously which is in contrast to the holographic p-wave superfluid where $\eta/s$ can be enhanced.
-Comparing to the isotropic case, the shear modulus is enhanced and $\eta/s$ is decreased as the increase of the degree of anisotropy.
+In this paper, the shear elasticity and the shear viscosity of an anisotropic holographic axion model with broken translations have been investigated.
+We find that a positive shear modulus emerges when the translational symmetry is broken spontaneously.
+In particular, the shear modulus is doubly enhanced in the presence of the broken translations and anisotropy.
+Furthermore, the $\eta/s$ ratio is always suppressed no matter the translations as well as the rotations are broken explicitly or spontaneously which is in contrast to the holographic p-wave superfluid case.
+In the p-wave superfluid, the spontaneous breaking of rotational symmetry caused by a vector condensate enhances the value of $\eta/s$, competing against the effects of explicit symmetry breaking.
+The KSS bound is hence never violated \cite{Baggioli:2023yvc}.
+From this perspective, we can conclude that the fate of the KSS bound in holographic systems cannot be solely attributed to whether rotational symmetry is broken, or to the specific manner of that breaking (whether spontaneous or explicit).
+The $\eta/s$ ratio also depends very much on the details of the operator that gives rise to the symmetry breaking.

+For case of the spontaneous symmetry breaking with $n>5/2$, the holographic model is dual to a solid on boundary.
+Then, one may naively expect that the violation of the viscosity bound cannot happen and the shear viscosity should be divergent in a perfect crystal without topological defects, say, the dislocation flow.
+However, this does not contradict our results.
+We consider the frequency-dependent viscosity of the crystal given by the Kubo formula \cite{Delacretaz:2017zxd}, $\eta^{\text{crystal}}(\omega)\equiv \text{Im}\,[G^R_{T_{xy}T_{xy}}(\omega,\boldsymbol{p}=0)/\omega]\approx \mu \,\delta(\omega)+\eta$, where the delta function is from the $1/\omega$ divergence of the real part according to the Kramers–Kronig relation and $\eta$ is the dissipative coefficient addressed in this work.
+In the DC limit, we have $\eta^{\text{crystal}}\rightarrow \infty$ due to the delta function.
+Therefore, although the KSS bound is violated, the crystal viscosity receives a divergent contribution from the rigidity of the translational order.

 Nevertheless, our study in this work is limited to the perturbative region, i.e., the symmetry breaking is very weak.
-Therefore, it is not clear whether our conclusion is hold or not when the breaking of the symmetries are finite.
+Therefore, it is not clear whether our conclusion holds or not when the breaking of the symmetries is finite.
 In more general case, the anisotropic background solutions cannot be obtained by the analytic way.
-However, to achieve a complete answer, it is necessary to extend our study to that region.
+However, to achieve a complete answer, it is necessary to extend our study by, for instance, following the numeric methods used in \cite{Rebhan:2011vd,Mamo:2012sy} to obtain the background solutions for finite values of $\lambda$ and analyze how the viscoelastic property is affected in the strongly anisotropic region.
 We leave this for future work.

 \acknowledgments We would like to thank Matteo Baggioli, Kang Liu, Yan Liu, Ya-Wen Sun and Ling-Zheng Xia for numerous helpful discussions.
 This work is supported by the National Natural Science Foundation of China (NSFC) under Grants No.12275038 and No.12375054.